mattkieblesz/cloud-starter-kit/README.md

 ## Thank you

 I'm looking at many starter kits during development of this project and many chunks were implemented here.
-Here is a list you might want to look at and use if you don't like this implementation.
+Here is a list you might want to look at and use if you don't like this implementation.t and use if you don't like this implementation.